 Let's look at the major differences between these 2 exams:

-Negative marking in CAT was undisclosed for a long time and now it has been stated as -1 for an incorrect answer for MCQ questions (+3 marks are awarded for a correct answer); in the IIFT written test, the penalty for each wrong answer is -1/3 and +3 for each correct answer (in all sections except GK).
+Negative marking in CAT is -1 for an incorrect answer for MCQ questions (+3 marks are awarded for a correct answer); in the IIFT written test, the penalty for each wrong answer is -1/3 and +3 for each correct answer (in all sections except GK).

 Differential marks in each section is another feature of IIFT test; in CAT this happened only in select years like 2004.

 The key differentiator in the IIFT test has been General Knowledge & Awareness section.
 Even though this section has lower weight in comparison to other sections, still it has a say in the final cut-offs.
-The number of questions from this section generally varies between 25-30 and questions carry 1.5 marks per correct answer and -0.5 marks each.
+The number of questions from this section generally varies between 20-30 and questions carry 1.5 marks per correct answer and -0.5 marks per each incorrect answer.

 In terms of preparation, the areas mentioned above generally require similar efforts and approach as compared to CAT.
 All you need to do is pay some extra attention to paper pattern and important topics for IIFT and adopt some customizations.
 For example, the Quantitative Ability area of IIFT has consistently seen more questions on Modern Math, with topics like Probability, Permutations & Combinations (P&C), Sets, Functions (including maxima & minima) etc. Unlike CAT, where circles & triangles have been historically critical, IIFT has seen a dominant representation of Trigonometry (both height & distances and trigonometric expressions).

 In the recent years, IIFT has been on a bit moderate side while CAT still maintains the high difficulty level.
 However, you still need to have a proper strategy to ace either exam.